Fisher-Price Soothing Motions Review

 In 1930, the Fisher-Price toy company started in New York by Herman Fisher, Irving Price, and Helen Schelle.
 When first starting, Fisher-Price created innovative toys to stimulate development.
-Fisher-Price has grown immensely and currently, includes a variety of baby gear items in addition to their popular toys.
+Fisher-Price continues to grow and includes many baby gear options including their popular toys.

 Ease of Use

-This bassinet is small enough to keep bedside and the mesh means you'll have a good view of your baby.
+This bassinet is small enough to keep baby bedside, and the mesh means you'll have a good view of your little one.
 The height, however, is lower than most and could be problematic to get baby into and out of the sleeping area.
 You'll have to sit up, but you may be able to get baby in and out without getting up yourself.

 This bassinet measures 28.3'H x 36.2"L x 22.4"W and weighs 22.3 lbs.
 It is on the heavy side with the metal base that has no wheels.
-The larger base makes it awkward to move or lift so you aren't likely to move it from room to room very often.
+The larger base makes it awkward to move or lift, so you aren't likely to move it from room to room very often.
 For these same reasons, we do not recommend it for travel.

 Ease of Setup

 This product took 13 minutes and 20 seconds to assemble.
-You need to put together most of the structure but the directions are good and the process is simple.
+You need to put together most of the structure, but the directions are clear, and the process is simple.

-The Soothing Motions earned a 9 of 10 for breathability.
+The Soothing Motions earned one of the highest scores for breathability.
 With a mesh surround and only small panels of fabric, the Soothing Motions is one of the most breathable options we tested.

-The Soothing Motions earned a 4 of 10 for the sleeping surface.
-This mattress is less than desirable, earning the lowest score for the metric in the group.
+The Soothing Motions does not have a great sleeping surface.
+This mattress is less than desirable, earning one of the lowest scores for the metric in the group.

 The bassinet body has a design that allows it to sway and rock, but it feels unstable at the ends.
-The mattress compression is one of the worst in the group which could leave baby unsupported.
-The mattress is not secured to the bottom so it can slide somewhat and we fit several fingers around the edges, especially the corners.
+The mattress compression is one of the worst in the group and could leave baby unsupported.
+The mattress is not secured to the bottom so it can slide somewhat, and we fit several fingers around the edges, especially the corners.

-The Soothing Motions earned a 6 of 10 for quality.
+The Soothing Motions is average in terms of quality.
 The frame on this product is a sturdy oval base.
-Loose strings hang out of the fabric that covers the top rail, and there is nothing to hold the mattress in place and the mesh bunches and stretches some.
-This bassinet has bright colors, and a sleek look but the overall fit and finish aren't as nice as similar competition with tighter mesh and less quality control issues.
+Loose strings hang out of the fabric that covers the top rail, and there is nothing to hold the mattress in place.
+The mesh bunches and stretches in some areas.
+This bassinet has bright colors and a sleek look, but the overall fit and finish aren't as nice as similar competition with tighter mesh and less quality control issues.

 The Soothing Motions earned relatively low eco-health score, tying with several other budget-friendly brands.
-It is JPMA certified, but Fisher-Price is remaining mum on what materials they use or what the materials contain.
-Fisher-Price is listed on the Center for Environmental Health (CEH) website as unknown when it comes to the use of flame retardants.
-This means they failed to respond to inquiries concerning the use of these chemicals when contacted by CEH for further information.
-This leads CEH and us to assume they aren't making efforts to limit or remove these chemicals from the materials they use.
+It is JPMA certified, but Fisher-Price did not divulge on what materials they use in their products.
+Fisher-Price is listed on the Center for Environmental Health (CEH) website as "unknown" when it comes to the use of flame retardants.
+This status means they failed to respond to inquiries concerning the use of these chemicals when contacted by CEH for further information.
+This lack of transparency leads CEH, and us, to assume they aren't making efforts to limit or remove these chemicals from the materials they use.
 The lack of information, the potential use of chemicals, and the polyurethane mattress hurt the Motions eco-health score.

 — Juliet Spurrier, MD and Wendy Schmitz